Want Change In Education? Look Beyond The Usual Suspects (Like Finland)

 100 years behind

 The first problem, and likely the most familiar, is inequality.
 More than a quarter of a billion kids worldwide don't attend school, and that number hasn't budged for a decade.
-The Global Learning XPRIZE challenge is addressed specifically at these children, who may never see the inside of a schoolhouse or meet a trained teacher.
+The Global Learning Xprize challenge is addressed specifically at these children, who may never see the inside of a schoolhouse or meet a trained teacher.

 For those who are in school, meanwhile, there is a massive gap in basic skills between the richest and the poorest.
 You can express this as points on a standardized test: in the United States, for example, that gap is almost 40 percentage points in math at the highest level.